Travel itineraries, hiking, kayaking and sailing in Italy and around the world

 Our goal is Porto, but before we reach it we see, from the panoramic road, some splendid little bays.
 Scandola Reserve

 In the background there is the Scandola nature reserve, with its red promontory.
-We park and, hesitant,
+We park and by a steep path

-we try to follow a steep path.
-20 minutes later we are on the sea.
-That wonderful beach was waiting for us alone.
+in 20 minutes we reach the sea.
+That wonderful beach was waiting for us.

-There are some people, perhaps coming from the Girolata through other paths; we look for a heavenly place and we dive.
+There are some people, perhaps coming from the Girolata through other paths.

-We trudge back to the car and drive to Porto and then, along the incredible Calanques, to Piana (which was recommended to us by an Italian
+We trek back to the car and drive to Porto and then, along the incredible Calanques, to Piana (which was recommended to us by an Italian

 tourist we met along the street).
 In fact, the town perched on a hill, on the sea, is very picturesque.

-The day has already been very long, but it is only 3:30 PM; wearily, we take the first hotel room (82 euros without breakfast),
+The day has already been very long, we take the first hotel room (82 euros without breakfast),

-We take a scenic trail that offers some really remarkable views.
+and go trekking along the scenic trail that offers some really remarkable views on the calanques.